joshhayles/joshhayles/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/joshhayles/)

-## My Quick Intro
+## A little about me

 After 15 years of experience building and running my own Real Estate business, I have significant skills regarding customer service, the user experience (both, online via product use, as well as in-person communication with people), and I love building systems and processes that create efficiency.

-Combining my business and customer skillset with my "stay curious" approach to technology allows me to step into any tech role and quickly understand what's best for the customer.
-I'm currently building my passion project that helps homeowners reduce their property taxes, while working full time as a Solutions Engineer with Datadog.
+Combining my business and customer skillset with my "stay curious" approach to technology is what allowed me to build my passion project called Tax Corrector, which is a website that helps homeowners reduce their property taxes (more info below).

+As a Solutions Engineer II at Datadog, I specialize in Containers and Cloud.
+I help customers integrate the Datadog Agent into their container environments (Kubernetes, EC2, Fargate, AWS, VMs, etc) to collect their Logs, Metrics, Traces, custom metrics, and more.
+I'm always challenging myself to deepen my knowledge and expertise in these areas, strengthening my skills in the Datadog product, and diving deep into complex issues.

 ## My Background
-- 15 years of experience in Real Estate, where I created a six-figure business that I ran by myself.
+15 years of experience in Real Estate, where I created a six-figure business that I ran by myself.

   - I learned Entrepreneurship skills that taught me all aspects of business:
        - Customer Service